Skip to content

 • Verify outcomes.
 Spot-check templates, steps, users, and sample processes in Tallyfy after migration.

-Where this lands in Tallyfy
+Where migrated data lands in Tallyfy

 Templates > Import a template